youcan-shop/coding-challenges/Senior Software Engineer - Typescript/README.md

 - The return type must be the same whether or not it is awaited.
 - If the first argumnt (`task`) is a ref, the task must be re-executed on every change.
+- The invoked task must be called with an options argument, that has to include at least an `AbortSignal` that the user can leverage to cancel their task.

 ## Evaluation criteria